dotoroart/cards/README.md

 - Do I have any idea how that could be done properly?
 No.
 - Am I in the right mental state to research this?
 Maybe... but probably no.
 - Would it add anything to the project, other than complexity?
 Not sure...
-- Isn't enough work just designing and drawing the base set of cards?
-Totally..
+- Isn't there enough work just designing and drawing the base set of cards?
+Totally...

 #### Reality
 - I'm only partly human and I can only bear too much before my mind breaks.